Bhanuhshre/Customer-Churn-Prediction-and-Retention-Analysis/README.md

 # 📊 Customer-Churn-Prediction-and-Rentention-Analysis

-A machine learning project that predicts customer churn using classification algorithms such as KNN, SVC, Logistic Regression, Decision Tree, and Random Forest.
-Includes data analysis, preprocessing, visualization, model comparison, and a prediction interface with saved models.
+## 📊 Customer Churn Prediction and Retention Analysis

+This project predicts whether a telecom customer is likely to leave (churn) using Machine Learning models like Logistic Regression and Random Forest.
+It analyzes customer data such as tenure, monthly charges, and internet service to find patterns that lead to churn and help businesses retain their customers.

 ---